dhoyle/splicedocs-jekyll/pages/OnPrem/Info/Troubleshoot.md

 To do so:
 * Set the value of `splice.spark.dynamicAllocation.minExecutors` to the number of Region Servers in your cluster
-* Set the value of `splice.spark.dynamicAllocation.maxExecutors` to twice that number.
+* Set the value of `splice.spark.dynamicAllocation.maxExecutors` to equal to or greater than that number.
 Adjust these setting in the `Java Config Options` section of your HBase Master configuration.

 The default option settings are: